Categories

 Camera

-My iPhone 16 Pro Max was the main component, but any iPhone with USB C allows you to capture directly from a range of USB C microphones, allowing you to improve the sound quality.
+My iPhone 16 Pro Max (Affiliate Link) was the main component, but any iPhone with USB C allows you to capture directly from a range of USB C microphones, allowing you to improve the sound quality.
 The cameras on the iPhone provide fantastic video with little adjustment required.
 I simply ensured I was recording at 4k, 30 frames per second, to allow for cropping the video in editing.

 Microphone